Poofy1/CADBUSI-Database/README.md

-## Current Pipeline
+## Current Data Pipeline

-1. Get Datamart file of studies to be downloaded
+1. Get the Datamart file of studies to be downloaded.
 2. Manually import Notion files
-    - Download studies as dicom files
+    - Download studies as Dicom files.
-    - Remove pixel level patient info
+    - Remove pixel-level patient info.
-    - Number patients starting from previous batch
+    - Number of patients starting from the previous batch.
-    - Save key file in secure location
+    - Save the key file in a secure location.
 3. (This Software) Data Processing
-    - Parse data into CSV files
+    - Parse data into CSV files.
-    - Remove bad images
+    - Remove bad images.
-    - Prepare data for labeling
+    - Prepare data for labeling.
-4. Upload data to Labelbox and label data
+4. Upload data to Labelbox and label data.
-5. (This Software) Retrieve label and masks from Labelbox
+5. (This Software) Retrieve labels and masks from Labelbox.